How to manage pregnancy and back pain?

 A supportive pillow, such as a U-shaped or C-shaped pregnancy pillow, can help you manage pregnancy and back pain by allowing you to maintain a comfortable sleeping position.
 You can also position your pillow under your belly and between your legs for added support.

-Avoid standing or sitting for too long.
+Avoid standing or sitting for too long

 Practice back strengthening exercises

-Adopt comfortable shoes
+Wear comfortable shoes

 Do regular stretching

-Incorporating regular stretching into your routine while you're pregnant helps relieve muscle tension and maintain flexibility.
+Incorporating regular stretching into your routine while pregnant helps relieve muscle tension and maintain flexibility.
 Try gently stretching your back, legs, and hips several times a day.

 Use pain relief methods